Indian Airlines Flight 257: Investigation

 On 26 September 1991, the Indian government appointed permanent judge of Calcutta Umesh Chandra Banerjee to hold a formal investigation into the crash.
 The investigation was assisted by members from Air India, India's Directorate General of Civil Aviation, Hindustan Aeronautics Limited, Boeing and Pratt & Whitney Canada.

 Sabotage

 While there was no indication that the flight had been deliberately brought down, authorities decided to investigate on the possibility of a sabotage.
 According to eyewitnesses, the aircraft had gone down "in a ball of fire" over the nearby Loktak Lake.
 Approximately one day before the crash, a separatist group based in the neighboring state of Assam had threatened a hijacking of a flight from Calcutta to Jorhat, Assam.
-Manipur itself was located in Northeast India, where low-level insurgencies were raging across the region at the time.
+Manipur is in Northeast India, where low-level insurgencies were raging across the region at the time.

 As there was no evidence that the aircraft had been bombed, hijacked, shot down or sabotaged in any kind of way, investigators ruled out sabotage from the possible causes of the crash.